NB-Blitz/2023-ChargedUp-Swerve/README.md

-# Example Swerve Project
+# 2023-ChargedUp-Swerve

-When using Swerve Drive Specialties MK2 modules this template code will provide a quick and simple way to get your robot driving.
+This template code will provide a quick and simple way to get your swerve robot driving.

 ## Electrical Hardware Setup